 I was so far from being in control, but I did not want to admit that I had a problem.
 Honestly, I didn’t want to admit I had a problem because I was ashamed, scared and embarrassed.
 I felt weak and a little crazy because I struggled so much with food.

-I wanted to be normal like my friends who could go out to eat, have fun, and order whatever they wanted on the menu without terrible anxiety.
+Wanting to be normal like my friends, I wished I could go out to eat, have fun, and order whatever I wanted without terrible anxiety.
 While I wanted that freedom, I also didn’t want to give in and admit that I had a problem.

 After a long time of being in denial, I was able to acknowledge that I had disordered eating patterns.
 Once I began to acknowledge that I had patterns of disordered eating, I finally began to accept that I had a problem.

 And this led me to accept that I needed help.
-At first, I tried to downplay my disorder by letting myself think that the only help I needed was a close friend – but I needed more help.
-I needed a stronger intervention.
+At first, I tried to downplay my disorder by letting myself think that the only help I needed was a close friend – but I needed more help and a stronger intervention.